invrs/dot-store/README.md

 When omitted, the `event` parameter defaults to `"afterUpdate"`.

-### Subscription options
+### Subscriber options

-Subscriptions receive an options argument with lots of useful stuff:
+Subscribers receive an options argument with lots of useful stuff:

 ```js
 store.on("users.bob", async options => {